Here we explain what to ask and expect from your meeting with a financial planner:

 Step 5: Planner discusses their recommendations with you

 At a second meeting, your financial planner will discuss their recommendations with you in greater detail, and you can then decide whether you want to proceed or not with implementing that plan.

-Tip: Make sure you understand the recommendations fully before agreeing.
+Make sure you understand the recommendations fully before agreeing to anything.
 Don’t be afraid to ask lots of questions.

 Step 6: You sign the paperwork

 If you decide to go ahead with the planner’s recommendations, you must sign any relevant documentation to implement and proceed with those recommendations.

 This will require filling out the relevant application paperwork for the types of products you are considering, such as any insurance application, loan application, superannuation rollover request and so on.